- How does fat burning work?

 Other facts: Women are more efficient at burning fat – as they make more triglycerides than men but also produce hormones which assist with fat metabolism (women create omega-3 fatty acids faster than men).

-– Men – are 1) more apt for storing excess fat in their upper body (particularly around their abdomen) – triggering the beer belly effect, 2) lose fat more efficiently through diet, rather than from exercise e.g. fewer calories = less stored in your fat reserves, and 3) are more prone to storing visceral fat (which coats your internal organs) resulting in a higher chance of fat related conditions e.g. heart disease and diabetes.
+– Men – are 1) more apt for storing excess fat in their upper body (particularly around their abdomen) – triggering the beer belly effect, 2) lose fat more efficiently through diet, rather than from exercise e.g. fewer calories = less stored in your fat reserves, and 3) are more prone to storing visceral fat (which is stubborn fat coats your internal organs) resulting in a higher chance of fat related conditions e.g. heart disease and diabetes.

 So what does this mean for men in particular?

 Whilst men don’t have to worry about carrying extra fat in preparation for childbirth, this tendency to have more visceral fat means you need to be careful about what you eat.
-For instance, opting for a wholesome, balanced diet and staying active can all help to keep this visceral fat at bay.
+For instance, opting for a wholesome, balanced diet and staying active can all help to keep this excess weight visceral fat at bay.

 Similarly, looking into the best fat burner pills for men can help nudge your diet and exercise regimen in the right direction.